 Maybe you’re dealing with an uncooperative child that doesn’t want to engage in learning.

 Maybe you’re not sure if your kids are learning enough or whether you should continue homeschooling.

 We’ve all experienced hard days on this homeschool journey.

-If for any reason you’re having a hard time today, here are 15 quotes by inspiring Black history makers to encourage and inspire you.
+If you’re having a hard time today, here are 15 quotes by inspiring Black history makers to encourage and motivate you on your homeschool journey: